Maniabhishek/Golang/g.Concurrent_Programming_in_go/Concurrency/a.ConcurrencyInGoGoroutinesAndChannels.md

 > - this solution is not ideal in any concurrent program, later we will see how we can solve using channels

 ## What is a channel
-> - A channel is a way to cimmunicate between different goroutines.
+> - A channel is a way to communicate between different goroutines.
 > - It is a safe way of sending value of one data type to another goroutine
 > - A channel is passed by reference meaning that when creating a channel and then passing it to other functions, these functions will have the same reference pointing to the same channel.
 >> We can compare channels only if they have the same type and as I previously mentioned since they are passed by reference, a comparison between two channels will evaluate true if both are pointing to the same reference in memory.
 We can also compare a channel with nil.